huytheduong/The-NBA-Stats/README.txt

 Student Id: U****468
 Name: HUY DUONG

-This code is store coaches information and team information you can use the given file.txt to store all the coaches information and team information or you can add more coaches and team information by typing add_coach or add_team
+This code is store coaches and team information you can use the given file.txt to store all the coaches and team information or you can add more coaches and team information by typing add_coach or add_team

 you can use the project by follow these steps: extract the project name proj1-U6537248.tar and then after that store them in the element.usf.edu